terinjokes/terinstock.com/content/post/2025-02-26-windows-11-ipxe-iscsi.md

 options prompt && dhcp && sanboot iscsi:nas.example.com:::1:iqn.2025-02.com.example:win-gaming
 ```

-There seems to be a bug where the first word in the options field is ignored.[^4] I used a valid command "prompt" as a clear signal should it ever start being interpreted in the future version.
+There seems to be a bug where the first word in the options field is ignored.[^4] I used a valid iPXE command `prompt`, which also provides a clear signal should it ever start being interpreted in the future version.

 [^4]: I'm not sure if this is a bug in systemd-boot or in iPXE.